00-Evan/00-Evan.github.io/_posts/2020/2020-04-16-shattered-pixel-dungeon-v080.md

 ---
 title: Shattered Pixel Dungeon v0.8.0!
-excerpt: "0.8.0 totally overhauls enemies and bosses in the middle and late stages of the game!"
+excerpt: "0.8.0 totally overhauls enemies and bosses in the middle and late stages of the game!
+Expect lots more enemy diversity and fresh new challenges as you explore the more dangerous parts of the dungeon!"

 header:
   image: /assets/images/2020/2020-04-16/header.png